 This is hard to remember not to do as well, especially during self care tasks like toileting, grooming, and bathing.
 Upper body dressing is also a new challenge since your patient won’t be able to lift both arms up like they’re used to doing.

-Reteaching safe self-care methods will be a big part of your treatment plan if you’re in the rehab setting.
+Reteaching safe self-care methods will be a big part of your treatment plan if you’re in the acute care or rehab setting.

 Posting large print visual handouts in their room along with keeping their heart pillow within reach will help to cue them to use appropriate mechanics to keep their surgical site safe.